chuan-yun/Molten/README.md

 make && make install
 ~~~

-`make install` copies `molten.so` to and appropriate location, but you still need to enable the module int the PHP config file, To do so, either edit your php.ini or add ad redis.ini file in `/etc/php5/conf.d` with the following contents:`extension=molten.so`.
+`make install` copies `molten.so` to and appropriate location, but you still need to enable the module int the PHP config file, To do so, either edit your php.ini or add ad molten.ini file in `/etc/php5/conf.d` with the following contents:`extension=molten.so`.

 # QuickStart